jgreathouse9/FDIDTutorial/Vignette.md

         return select_c, R2final
 ```
 Here is the forward selection algorithm.
 It follows the procedure described above to select the control group from the universe of controls.
 It takes as inputs the number of pre-intervention periods, post-periods and total time periods, as well as the treatment vector and the donor matrix.
 It also prints the names of the optimal control units.
-Now, is the estimation for the Forward DD
+## Forward DID
 ```python
     def est(self, control, t, t1, t2, y, y1, y2, datax):